 Power output?
 About 12 mW.

-This RaneNote has been discontinued because most of the models described in it are discontinued.
-Because we still get requests, you can see it here.
+This RaneNote is discontinued because most of the models described in it are obsolete.
+Because we still get requests, you can get the PDF here.

 |Power Output:||1 Channel Driven||Max average rms power, 20-20 kHz|

 |500||5%||mW||32 Ω headphones|

 |500||5%||mW||50 Ω headphones|